Tags and Filing

 {CATEGORY NAME}

 When no tag is selected, it shows "SELECT A TAG TO SAVE" (disabled).
-Not shown when on the Jots tab with no tag selected.
+It is hidden when you are on the Jots tab with no tag selected.

 Manage Tags dialog

-Deleting a tag removes the label from JotBunker but does not delete the filed content from your filesystem.
+Deleting a tag removes the label from JotBunker.
+It does NOT delete the filed content from your filesystem.

 A Quicksave tag exists by default, is always favorited, and cannot be deleted.